alchemycodelab/code-301-prework/NEW.md

 For now, sign up for Code Wars at [Code Wars](https://www.codewars.com/) and familiarize yourself with the interface: specifically, understand where to find your profile to see how many points (aka honor) you have and how to find challanges to work on (aka Kata).

+## Git Tutorial

+If you have not had much practice with git and GitHub, we recommend going through [this tutorial](https://www.udemy.com/git-started-with-github/).

 ---